Border Force strikes: How could they affect Christmas travel plans?

 If I have a flight booked, can I cancel out of caution?

-Not at this stage.
-Normal cancellation conditions apply.
+Generally not at this stage.
+Most airlines and holiday companies say normal cancellation conditions apply.
 Most flights are expected to operate normally and the majority of Christmas travellers should still reach their destinations.

+One notable exception is easyJet, which allows anyone booked to fly to Gatwick, Manchester, Birmingham or Glasgow on a UK Border Force strike day to change the date of their flight, fee free and move onto another flight on the same route 14 days before or after the strike date.
+Alternatively you can obtain a flight voucher for the value of the flights.
+To arrange either option, call the easyJet customer service centre on 0330 551 5151.

-But if your flight is cancelled by the airline, normal European air passengers’ rights rules apply.
+If your flight is cancelled by any airline, normal European air passengers’ rights rules apply.
 If your flight is cancelled, you are entitled to be flown to your destination as soon as possible, if necessary on another airline.

 The carrier that cancels your flight must also provide a hotel and meals if necessary while you wait to travel.
 But no cash compensation is payable.
 And being Christmas, there are going to be problems finding seats on other flights.